HarryLovesCode/Vulkan-API-Book/chap07/chap07.md

 }
 ```

 While there is a `VK_IMAGE_LAYOUT_GENERAL` that will work in all cases, it's not always optimal.
-We have different layouts for:
+For example, we have different layouts meant for:

 - Color attachments (framebuffer)
 - Depth stencils attachments (framebuffer)